tobiasgrubenmann/set09121/lectures/lecture4.md

 # Economies

-- In-game economies are often simplified compared to the real-world. <!-- .element: class="fragment" -->
+- In-game economies are often simplified compared to the real-world.
-- **Bartering Economy**: Exchange goods for other goods. <!-- .element: class="fragment" -->
+- **Bartering Economy**: Exchange goods for other goods.
-- **Market Economy**: Have a currency which can be used to buy any good. <!-- .element: class="fragment" -->
+- **Market Economy**: Have a currency which can be used to buy any good.
-- Some economies even have inflation (MMOs) as a result of how the economy is designed. <!-- .element: class="fragment" -->
+- Some economies even have inflation (MMOs) as a result of how the economy is designed.

 ---

 # Emergent Systems

 - Emergent systems exhibit behavior not explicitly programmed.
-The behavior emerges from the rules placed on the objects.
+The behavior emerges from the rules placed on the objects. <!-- .element: class="fragment" -->
     - Birds flocking is such a behavior.
     - Very relevant to game AI.
-- Nature is full of such systems.
+- Nature is full of such systems. <!-- .element: class="fragment" -->
-- Examples include: Game of Life, Spore, The Sims.
+- Examples include: Game of Life, Spore, The Sims. <!-- .element: class="fragment" -->

  ![image](https://66.media.tumblr.com/303da0502e45b38484e73b174b3db9db/tumblr_nhte1rMwH01teec4eo2_500.gif)  <!-- .element width="35%"  -->
  ![image](https://media.indiedb.com/images/articles/1/182/181609/flock4.gif)  <!-- .element width="50%"  -->